aaronweihe/MonoTouch.Rdio/README.md

 Don't forget to [apply for an API key](http://developer.rdio.com/page) to get started.

-Then, call `Rdio.InitWithConsumerKeyandSecretdelegate` to initialize a `Rdio` object.
+Then, call constructor: `new Rdio ("", "", null);` to initialize an `Rdio` object.
+First argument is your Rdio API key.
+Second is shared secret.
+And third is an `RdioDelegate`.

 And you are good to go!